cnosmn/cnosmn/README.md

 ## 🚀 About Me

 As an R&D-focused software engineer, I develop innovative solutions using cutting-edge technologies.
 While gaining expertise in artificial intelligence, computer vision, and recommendation systems, I also deliver comprehensive web and mobile solutions.
-With 2 years of professional experience, I've actively participated in TUBITAK projects, technology platforms, and digital transformation initiatives across various sectors.
+With 2 years of professional experience, I have actively participated in TUBITAK projects, technology platforms, and digital transformation initiatives across various sectors and I continue to do so.

 ## 🛠️ Tech Stack